 The season removed his coat.

-So the story of Charles d’Orléans is a story of survival.
-During his years of exile, he found a refuge in poetry, a “literary homeland.”
+So, the story of Charles d’Orléans is a story of survival.
+During his years of exile, he found a refuge in poetry, an above-mentioned “literary homeland.”

-Consider his legacy.
-Yes, his son would be King of France, Louis XII.
-But I am thinking of his poems and songs.
-Charles d’Orleans died five hundred years ago, but Charles d’Orléans also lives and he is linked to the lore of St Valentine’s Day.(please click on the titles to hear the music) Charles d’Orléans: “Le temps a laissé son manteau,” Michel Polnareff poet: Charles d’Orléans piece: “Le temps a laissé son manteau” performer: Ernst van Altena © Micheline Walker 17 February 2012 WordPress
+Let us consider his legacy.
+Yes, his son would be the King of France, as Louis XII.
+However, I am thinking of Charles d’Orléans’ poems and his songs.
+Charles d’Orléans died five hundred years ago, yet Charles d’Orléans lives in his poetry and songs, and he is forever linked to the lore of St Valentine’s Day.(please click on the titles to hear the music) Charles d’Orléans: “Le temps a laissé son manteau,” Michel Polnareff poet: Charles d’Orléans piece: “Le temps a laissé son manteau” performer: Ernst van Altena © Micheline Walker 17 February 2012 WordPress